nicolasparada/blog/content/posts/go-messenger-access-page.md

 ---

 That's all for this post.
 In the next one, we'll continue with the home page to add a form to start conversations and display a list with the latest ones.

-Got any question, advice or comment?
-Leave it below 👍

 [Souce Code](https://github.com/nicolasparada/go-messenger-demo)